MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

    :::image type="content" source="media/desktop-shape-and-combine-data/shapecombine_removecolumns.png" alt-text="Remove column":::

    > [!NOTE]
    > The *sequence* of applied steps in Power Query Editor is important, and affects how the data is shaped.
 It’s also important to consider how one step may impact another subsequent step.
-For example, if you remove a step from the Applied Steps, subsequent steps may not behave as originally intended.
+For example, if you remove a step from the applied steps, subsequent steps may not behave as originally intended.

    > [!NOTE]
    > When you resize the Power Query Editor window to make the width smaller, some ribbon items are condensed to make the best use of visible space.
 When you increase the width of the Power Query Editor window, the ribbon items expand to make the most use of the increased ribbon area.